-The major obstacle to meeting all of the identified needs is the lack of funding resources.
+The major obstacle to meeting all of the identified needs is the lack of funding resources to meet the underserved needs of low-and moderate-income people.
 Applicant request amounts are generally much higher than the entitlement amount especially when it comes to the public service 15% cap.
 The City, when feasible, partners with other non-profits to leverage their funding application.
-We continually reassess our policies and make adjustments in response changing market conditions and service needs.
+We continually reassess our policies and make adjustments in response to changing market conditions and service needs.
 In the past two years, the City has shifted greater resources towards our housing rehabilitation program to keep our existing older housing stock in good condition.
 This keeps these homes from falling into disrepair and presenting hazards to the residents.